Top 20 Most Important NEET Chemistry Questions: Download PDF

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs

-The data is from past five years and chapters States of Matter, Hydrogen, The s-Block Element, Solid State, Surface Chemistry, Polymers, Environmental Chemistry, General Principles and Processes of Isolation of Elements are not in the NEET syllabus now
+The data is from the last five years and chapters States of Matter, Hydrogen, The s-Block Element, Solid State, Surface Chemistry, Polymers, Environmental Chemistry, General Principles and Processes of Isolation of Elements are not in the NEET syllabus now

 Chapter20212022202320242025